 Description of works

-To see a document describing this project in more detail from an ecological viewpoint, click here: description of works (pdf opens in new window).
+To see the document describing this project's original plans in more detail from an ecological viewpoint, click here: description of works (pdf opens in new window).

 The habitat restoration area is a short distance towards Bath from the Bird-in-Hand Public House.
 It starts just after the bridge over the river and extends to the farm-track bridge.
 It can be found if you join the railway path at the Bird-in-Hand car park and turn right towards Bath.